-Technical Assistance was awarded to the Project sponsor to prepare the final design, specifications and bid documents.
-The final design for the proposed Project was completed in accordance with the minimum design criteria required to meet the operational permits as established by ADEQ and the Project will need to remain in operation and ensure compliance with existing state and federal permits.
+Technical assistance was awarded to the Project sponsor to prepare the final design, specifications and bid documents.
+The final design for the proposed Project was completed in accordance with the minimum design criteria required to meet the operational permits as established by the Arizona Department of Environmental Quality (ADEQ), and the plant will need to remain in operation and ensure compliance with existing state and federal permits.

 The consultant performed an evaluation of the WWTP to determine upgrade recommendations and an implementation plan.
-The WWTP improvements have been determined based on best management practices, such as, reconstructing the belt press as a more cost-effective option than replacing the unit.
-In addition, ADEQ determined that since the last major WWTP improvements were completed in 2004, an Other Amendment to the APP was required to document the proposed improvements, specifically the proposed change from coarse bubble to fine bubble aeration.
+The WWTP improvements were evaluated based on best management practices, such as reconstructing the belt press as a more cost-effective option than replacing the unit.
+In addition, ADEQ determined that since the last major WWTP improvements were completed in 2004, an amendment to the Aquifer Protection Permit (APP) was required to document the proposed improvements, specifically the proposed change from coarse bubble to fine bubble aeration.